I am passionate about travel, languages, food, and home improvement.

-It is both funny and curious to me that a dear friend of mine likes to call me 'a wordsmith'.
+It is both funny and curious to me that a dear friend of mine likes to call me a "wordsmith."
 A wordsmith in the English language, of all languages.
 A true compliment for a non-native speaker, I must admit.

-I was raised bilingually speaking both German and Portuguese at school as well as at home.
+I was raised bilingually, speaking both German and Portuguese at school as well as at home.
 English instruction began in 5th grade as a foreign language, and I highly doubt my teacher back then was a native speaker.
-And, to make things even more interesting, the curriculum was set in British English which, as many of you would expect, created a bit of confusion when I set foot on the North American continent.
+And, to make things even more interesting, the curriculum was set in British English, which, as many of you would expect, created a bit of confusion when I set foot on the North American continent.

-The only way I can give credit to being a wordsmith is the fact Iearning another language requires that the individual fully embraces each word (and combination of words) by understanding both their figurative and literal meaning.
+The only way I can give credit to being a wordsmith is the fact that learning another language requires that the individual fully embraces each word (and combination of words) by understanding both their figurative and literal meaning.
 And the fact that the individual, often misunderstood at the onset of foreign language use, must creatively find another way to make himself understood.

 I guess my friend might be right.

-In graduate school I did extensive research on the acquisition of foreign languages and the retention of home country accents versus the acquisition of host country accents.
+In graduate school, I did extensive research on the acquisition of foreign languages and the retention of home country accents versus the acquisition of host country accents.
 In short, why do some of us sound perpetually like tourists while others seem to somehow just blend in?
 Suffice it to say in this context that of primary importance is the timing of foreign language acquisition.

 The younger the person is who is learning a foreign language, the higher the likelihood that a native like fluency will be achieved.
 The ages of six or seven are often perceived as an important cut-off in this equation.
 By progression, it is also believed that around the time of a person's puberty, accent development starts in foreign language acquisition.
-Having moved to Brazil at the age of five and the United States at the age of fifteen, timing was a clear advantage for my language skills, even if it felt like a challenge in every other sense of the word.
+Having moved to Brazil at the age of five and the United States at the age of 15, timing was a clear advantage for my language skills, even if it felt like a challenge in every other sense of the word.

 But regardless of how fluent and accent free I can appear in the every day, American idioms are always a clear reminder that I am in fact not a native English speaker.
 It is the literal interpretation in juxtaposition to figurative speech that gets me every time.
-My brain hears one thing and my mind visualizes another.
-No wonder I am such a 'sucker for puns'.
+My brain hears one thing, and my mind visualizes another.
+No wonder I am such a sucker for puns.

-- Pulling the wool over someone's eyes: how can you feel tricked with a sweater over your eyes?
+- Pulling the wool over someone's eyes: How can you feel tricked with a sweater over your eyes?